xdefago/ScalaNeko/docs/install/vscode.md

 1. Open VSCode:
    `code class-da-prog`
     * It might take long the first time because Metals will download lots of dependencies
-    * If queried about _"Import Build"_, do it and, although it will take even longer (several minutes), this will enable code sense for your project which is very useful to see infered types (among other things).
+    * If queried about _"Import Build"_, do it and, although it will take even longer (several minutes), this will enable code sense for your project which is very useful to see inferred types (among other things).
     * If you missed the above import, you can trigger it manually as follows:
         * Menu: _View > Command Palette...
         * In the prompt, type: `import`